-I consider myself a 'computational natural scientist' (Greg Chaitin described me as a "new kind of practical theoretician").
-My interests lie at the intersection of two major areas of science, namely computability and causality leading to what I call Algorithmic Information Dynamics.
+I consider myself a 'computational natural scientist' (Greg Chaitin described me as a "new kind of practical theoretician" here).
+My interests lie at the intersection of two major areas of science, namely computability and causality leading to the field I have called Algorithmic Information Dynamics.

-I co-lead the Algorithmic Dynamics Lab at Karolinska Institute in Stockholm, and I am the head of the Algorithmic Nature Group, the Paris-based lab behind the Online Algorithmic Complexity Calculator.
-Previously, a Research Associate at the Behavioural and Evolutionary Theory Lab at the University of Sheffield before joining the University of Oxford as a Senior Researcher (Faculty Member) in the Department of Computer Science in the UK.
+I co-lead the Algorithmic Dynamics Lab in Stockholm, Sweden, and I am the head of the Algorithmic Nature Group, the Paris-based lab behind the Online Algorithmic Complexity Calculator and the Human Randomness Perception and Generation Project.
+Previously, I was a Research Associate at the Behavioural and Evolutionary Theory Lab at the University of Sheffield before joining the University of Oxford as a Senior Researcher and Faculty Member in the Department of Computer Science in the UK.

 As book editor and author:

 As volume contributor: